 October 24, 2017

-Charles Camosy, associate professor of theological ethics at Fordham University, argues that despite the deeply divisive rhetoric on the issue of abortion, most Americans' beliefs fall along a spectrum where it is possible to find common ground.
-He suggests that most people who identify as pro-life or pro-choice could come together on policies to reduce abortion and assist pregnant women and new mothers.
-He is author of "Beyond the Abortion Wars: A Way Forward for a New Generation" (Eerdmans, 2015).
+Charles Camosy, associate professor of theological ethics at Fordham University and author of "Beyond the Abortion Wars: A Way Forward for a New Generation," argues that despite the deeply divisive rhetoric on the issue of abortion, most Americans' beliefs fall along a spectrum where it is possible to find common ground.
 One the Deitchman Family Lectures on Religion and Modernity.